harshitpaunikar1/iris-pca-analysis/.github/project-buildup-history.md

 - Task summary: Quick follow-up: re-ran the plots with better axis labels and a more readable color palette.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2021-04-26 - Day 5: EDA

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to look at distributions and correlations to understand redundancy in the data, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: I wrapped up the day with eDA summary mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.